PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 <img width="715" alt="Screenshot 2024-09-18 at 11 44 04" src="https://github.com/user-attachments/assets/988291f5-5cd4-4e72-a145-fd2d25a6c921">

 Let’s try to nail it down.
-We can start checking by using minimum and maximum.
+We can start checking by using **minimum and maximum** salary.
 See if we can find where are the outliers.

 `` =MIN(number1, [number2], ...) ``

 <img width="773" alt="Screenshot 2024-09-18 at 11 52 40" src="https://github.com/user-attachments/assets/9ec42bc2-4895-4e77-b953-57b047e7b521">

 Ok, again a source of amazement.
-When comparing the overall and female salaries we can see that the minimum salary for woman is noticeably higher.
+When comparing the overall and female salaries we can see that the **minimum** salary for woman is noticeably higher.
 It means that the minimum salary for male needs to be much lower, equal to the overall minimum.
 Let’s calculate that.

 <img width="748" alt="Screenshot 2024-09-18 at 11 58 54" src="https://github.com/user-attachments/assets/94c2f342-e068-4931-81a5-8608102b4700">